 - Zucchini

 Table salt also has iodine in it which can give food that not so good “salty” flavor.
-Kosher salt has a more fresh salty flavor to it, so it seasons the food by adding more flavor, not saltiness.
+Kosher salt has a more fresh flavor to it, so it seasons the food by adding more flavor, not saltiness.

 Looking For More Ground Turkey Recipes?